Bottlenose Dolphin

 Review/Approval/Denial Procedures:

-• The Sub-Committee will present funding recommendations to the IMATA Board of Directors for consideration.
+• The Sub-Committee will review all viable Nomination Applications and will present award recommendations to the IMATA Board of Directors for consideration.

 • The IMATA Board of Directors will vote to determine if, and how much, funding will be awarded to the recommended Nomination Applications.

-• Applicants and Project Managers will be notified of the Board’s funding decision by 31 October 2012.
+• Applicants and Project Managers will be notified of the Board’s funding decision within three months of receiving application.